 A few more…

 These six not enough for you?
 Restaurants Jaan Bai and Choco l’Art also display and sell art from local artists, as well as coffeeshop Kinyei.

-The Bric-à-Brac boutique shop has such an outstanding collection of crafts and curiosities, that it’s practically a gallery.
+The Bric-à-Brac boutique shop has such an outstanding collection of crafts and curiosities, that it’s pretty much a gallery in its own right.
 One of the owners, Morrison Polkinghorne, is an artist who makes “lotus art,” stunning large-format prints using lotus stems as stamps with ink made from lotus petals.
-His work is often on tour, but can sometimes be seen at Bric-à-Brac, which also offers extremely artistic and eclectic accommodation.
+His work is often on tour, but select pieces can be seen at Bric-à-Brac, which also offers extremely artistic and eclectic accommodation.

 If you’re looking for other places to visit, check out our guide of things to do in Battambang.

 Open Monday through Saturdays, 10 a.m. to 5 p.m.
 Closed Sundays